MartinBernstorff/Memium/readme.md

   --input-dir /input/
 ```

-This will start a docker container which updates your deck from `$INPUT_DIR` every 60 seconds.
+This will start a docker container which updates your deck from `$INPUT_DIR`.
 In case of updated files, it will sync the difference (create new prompts and delete deleted prompts) to Anki.
+If you want to continuously sync the directory, check out the documentation for the `cli`.

 ## Use as library
 If you would like to build build your own Python application on top of the abstractions added here, you can install the library from pypi: